nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Making `go` a local function and moving it into `draw21times` has another
 advantage: It can reference the parameters of `draw21times`.
 Currently, `go` goes through quite some lengths to pass the `something` parameter around.
-But that is no longer necesary: It can simply refer to `something` as it is bound by `draw21times`:
+But that is no longer necessary: It can simply refer to `something` as it is bound by `draw21times`:

 ```haskell